 In fact, an American Automobile Association study shows 40% of drivers surveyed fell asleep while driving at least once in their lifetime.
 And according to the National Sleep Foundation, 60% of Americans have driven while feeling sleepy and 37% admit to actually having fallen asleep at the wheel in the past year.

 Why are there so many people driving drowsy?
 Of course there are circumstances like commercial driving, night shift work or becoming new parents that affect sleep habits.
 But many people who aren’t having those life experiences are still tired.
-Look around (to pre COVID times) and you see our society if full of people who are just going and going.
 Since we’re all go, go, go, many of us don’t get enough sleep.
 Adults need 7 to 9 hours of sleep a night.

 People who snore or typically sleep 6 hours or less are more likely to report falling asleep while driving.
 I can attest to this as the wife of a snorer.
 I have to stay awake while he drives because he starts doing the head bob, usually in the afternoon.